iiisthu/OS2021_Fall/Thread-1/README.md

 Now the engineers find that it is still too slow to conduct each "init" task, as each of the task need to read multiple embeddings to perform the init.
-They hope to read and use these embeddings concurrently so shorten the time required to call a single "init". we can further speed up the process by building a internally-concurrent "init" function.
+They hope to read and use these embeddings concurrently so shorten the time required to call a single "init".
+We can further speed up the process by building a internally-concurrent "init" function.

 **ToDo:**